JUSTICE NICKOLAS J. DIBIASO (RET.)

 As an Arbitrator Private Judge, Referee, and Special Master:

-CONTRACTS/BREACH OF CONTRACT: non-competition and non-solicitation covenants, franchises/franchising, licensing agreements, manufacturing agreements, mining and subsurface rights, oil and gas leases, product sales, accounts, accountings, executive employments and compensation, security interests, hospital/physician specialty coverage agreements, UCC sales transactions, settlement agreements, professional medical corporations/associations/groups, automobile sales and financing, technology consulting/services, Medicaid reimbursement services, high frequency/computer stock trading, sales of water rights, partnership agreements, stock sale agreements, and contracts to negotiate.
+CONTRACTS/BREACH OF CONTRACT: non-competition and non-solicitation covenants, franchises/franchising, licensing agreements, manufacturing agreements, mining and subsurface rights, oil and gas leases, product sales, accounts, accountings, executive employments and compensation, security interests, hospital/physician specialty coverage agreements, UCC sales transactions, settlement agreements, professional medical corporations/associations/groups, technology consulting/services, Medicaid reimbursement services, high frequency/computer stock trading, sales of water rights, partnership agreements, credit card processing services, municipal redevelopment plans, stock sale agreements, and contracts to negotiate.

 Specific cases include: